Gym, Fitness Center and Personal Trainer Liability Waivers - The Definitive Guide (and downloads)

 - Legal Guide for Personal Trainers

-Here are some fitness centre waivers that we've come acrossonline:
+Here are some fitness center waivers that we've come across online:

 - Fit Therapy (NJ, USA) - Gym Member Waiver of Liability & Release